supromikali/react-three-demo/README.md

 - Three.js OrbitControls integration
 - scene resize on window resize

-# How To Run The App Locally
+# How to Run an App Locally

-This demo app uses [react-scripts](https://github.com/facebook/create-react-app#readme), so to run the app locally just type into a console: `npm install && npm start`
+This demo app uses [react-scripts](https://github.com/facebook/create-react-app#readme), so to run the app locally just type in your terminal: `npm install && npm start` and the app should start in your browser at http://localhost:3000